What is Puadhi Dialect?

 What Exactly is Puadhi Dialect?

-The Puadh region extends from the Satluj River in the west to the Ghaggar River in the east.
-It specifically includes:
+Extends from the Satluj River in the west to the Ghaggar River in the east.

 Puadhi vs Other Punjabi Dialects